Skip to main content

 Sleep Architecture and Stress Axis Regulation

 The quality and duration of your sleep are non-negotiable for hormonal health.
 The majority of your daily testosterone release occurs during sleep.
-Studies have shown that even a single week of sleep restriction can significantly lower in healthy young men.
+Studies have shown that even a single week of sleep restriction can significantly lower testosterone levels in healthy young men.

 For individuals on hormone therapy, poor sleep can counteract the benefits of the treatment by increasing cortisol and disrupting the natural hormonal cascade.
 Optimizing sleep involves creating a consistent sleep schedule, ensuring your bedroom is dark, quiet, and cool, and avoiding stimulants like caffeine and blue light from screens before bed.